Published On: September 1st, 2023Categories: Dashboards, Machine Monitoring, OEE

 In the world of CNC machine shops, the primary goal is always efficiency.
-Every machine shop today is faced with the task of attempting to figure out how to increase efficiency and profitability in their day-to-day operations.
-But without the necessary tools to gather, store, and interpret machine data most shops have to rely on paper records or manual entry into their ERP as their source for machine data.
-This lack of insight results in shops missing out on full machine optimization and even further profitability.
-With proper machine monitoring shops can gather more effective data and turn these numbers into actionable insights.
-Shops can do this by utilizing data collection and analytics; allowing shops to anticipate future needs and optimize machine usage.
-Throughout this article, we’ll explore the predictability of data and display how these numbers can establish pathways to success in the world of CNC machining.
+Every machine shop and shop floor today is faced with the task of attempting to figure out how to increase efficiency and profitability in their day-to-day operations.
+But without the necessary tools to gather, store, and interpret machine tool data most shops have to rely on paper records or manual entry into their ERP as their source for machine data.
+This lack of insight results in shops missing out on full machine optimization, machine downtime tracking, and even further profitability.
+With proper CNC monitoring software and a CNC machine monitoring solution, shops can gather more effective data and turn these numbers into actionable insights.
+Shops can do this by utilizing CNC machine data collection and analytics; allowing shops to anticipate future needs, monitor machine performance, and optimize machine usage.
+Throughout this article, we’ll explore the predictability of data and display how these numbers can establish pathways to success in the manufacturing process of CNC machining.

-Data collection and analysis for CNC machining is the process of gathering information from a CNC machine, such as machine runtime and interpreting it into metrics, such as optimization.
+Data collection and analysis for CNC machining is the process of gathering information using a CNC machine monitoring software to collect machine runtime and interpret it into metrics, such as optimization.
 Data collection expands to all aspects of the shop – from machine runtime, labor tracking, quality control, and material usage, all the way to tool management.
 Data collection is a common practice for CNC machinists, whether it be an Excel sheet or pen and paper; but without proper storage the machine history can quickly be lost.
-If the data is properly stored it can be analyzed to gain insights into machine optimization and shop efficiency.
+If the data is properly stored it can be analyzed to gain real-time data insights into machine optimization and shop efficiency.

 How Do Shops Today Gather and Interpret This Data?

-Most shops today utilize one of three methods to gather data; pen and paper, Excel, or an Enterprise Resource Planning (ERP) system.
+Most shops today utilize one of three methods to gather production data: pen and paper, Excel, or an Enterprise Resource Planning (ERP) system.
 All three are unique but have various benefits:

 Pen and Paper:

-Pen and paper is an age-old practice that is commonly done while running a machine.
-There are several problems with pen and paper; firstly, it’s manually entered data which can quickly lead to misrepresented information and overall bad data.
-Secondly, it’s also challenging to store and access paper data which can be an issue when you need to look back at machine history.
-Finally, attempting to interpret pen and paper data can be challenging for a multitude of reasons, the previous machinist might have illegible handwriting or you might be missing vital data records from that machine.
+Pen and paper is an age-old practice that is commonly done while running CNC machines.
+There are several problems with pen and paper; firstly, it’s manually entered data, which can quickly lead to misrepresented information and overall bad data.
+Secondly, it’s also challenging to store and access paper data which can be an issue when you must look back at machine history.
+Finally, attempting to interpret pen and paper data can be challenging for a multitude of reasons, the previous machinist might have illegible handwriting or you might be missing vital data points from that machine.

 Excel: